 Suggested Length of Stay: 5-6 Full Days with side trips.

 Kon’nichiwa (Hello), welcome the sprawling capital of Japan and center of modern Japanese culture, Tokyo.
 What makes Tokyo so great is the amazing blend of old and new throughout the city.
-There are karaoke bars near 1,500 year old temples, high speed trains to help you catch live sumo wrestling, and old school restaurants in alleys tucked between modern skyscrapers.
-It’s almost an overwhelming city at first, but when you peal back the layers of anime and neon lights, you’ll see that it is the chaos mixed with zen that make Tokyo so amazing.
+There are karaoke bars near 1,500-year-old temples, high-speed trains to help you catch live sumo wrestling, and old-school restaurants in alleys tucked between modern skyscrapers.
+It’s almost an overwhelming city at first, but when you peel back the layers of anime and neon lights, you’ll see that it is the chaos mixed with zen that makes Tokyo so amazing.
 Enjoy our Tokyo travel guide!

 Top 10 Things To Do In Tokyo: